Haitian literature: Haitian diaspora

 The Duvalier regime saw the exodus of many Haitian intellectuals.
 The so-called writers of the diaspora engaged in a militant literature, treating Haiti in terms of memory, suffering, and guilt of being far from one's land.
 Books such as Jean Métellus's Louis Vortex (1992, réédition 2005) depict the daily life of Haitian exiles in their host countries.

-From the Duvalier dictatorship to beginning of the third millennium, titles from that time period were parading themes of madness or possession, misery, violence, culminating into feelings of helplessness, bitterness, and dispersal.
+From the Duvalier dictatorship to the beginning of the third millennium, titles from that period paraded themes of madness or possession, misery, and violence, culminating in feelings of helplessness, bitterness, and dispersal.
 Haitian writers forced into exile during the second half of the twentieth century included Renè Depestre, Dany Laferrière, Jacques-Stephen Alexis, Marie Vieux-Chauvet, and others.
-They are part of indigenism movement that advocated re-appropriating the culture from the changes that the American occupation and Duvalier’s dictatorship had brought about.
+They are part of the indigenism movement that advocated re-appropriating the culture from the changes that the American occupation and Duvalier's dictatorship had brought about.

 By that time, the dictatorship had passed from Papa Doc to his son, Baby Doc.
-An exploitative sweatshop system had been established and the Haitian government had started sending its own citizens like slaves to work in sugar plantations in the Dominican Republic.
+An exploitative sweatshop system had been established, and the Haitian government had started sending its own citizens, like slaves, to work in sugar plantations in the Dominican Republic.
 Edwidge Danticat explains this in her introduction to Chauvet's Love, Anger, Madness.
 Writers and intellectuals had begun leaving the country in throngs.